Date: Wednesday, Jan. 29, 2020

 - What’s in the cart?
 A look at consumer poultry purchasing trends

-Drawing from the largest repository of purchase, media, social, causal and loyalty data, IRI will use its exclusive market intelligence to explore current and future US consumer poultry purchasing trends as they relate to antibiotic-free production, cage-free, slow growth broilers and feeding specifications, such as all-vegetable diets.
+Drawing from the largest repository of purchase, media, social, causal and loyalty data, IRI will use its exclusive market intelligence to explore current and future US consumer poultry purchasing trends as they relate to antibiotic-free production, slow-growth broilers and feeding specifications, such as all-vegetable diets.

 - Poultry 2050: How technology will shape production